 Las Vegas’ vulnerable economy has scared off some real estate investors.
 For instance, Unison Home Ownership Investors, a company that takes equity shares in homes, says it won’t do deals in Sin City in the near future.
 “A place like Las Vegas would just be far too risky for us to invest right now,” says Brodie Gay, the company’s vice president of research.

 The 5 least-affected states

 On the other hand, some states are doing better.
-Those least affected by the slowdown:
+Those least affected by the slowdown as of September:

-- 48. South Dakota.
-The unemployment rate was 6.3 percent in July, and the delinquency rate was 4.51 percent.
+- 48. Montana.
+The jobless rate was 5.3 percent in September, and the mortgage delinquency rate was 4.4 percent.

-- 49. Montana.
-Its unemployment rate of 6.4 percent was well below the national average, as was the delinquency rate of 4.32 percent.
+- 50. North Dakota.
+Its unemployment rate of 4.4 percent was well below the national average, as was the delinquency rate of 4.9 percent.

 To calculate the Housing Hardship Index, Bankrate used state-by-state mortgage delinquency data from Black Knight Inc., a prominent data firm, and state unemployment rates from the U.S. Department of Labor.